rjankie/qafedev.github.io/05_AdvancedWebApplicationTopics.md

 ```

 For more details on how to properly use JNDI in Tomcat, please contact the [JNDI page](https://tomcat.apache.org/tomcat-7.0-doc/jndi-datasource-examples-howto.html "Tomcat website") on the Tomcat website.

+### Weblogic
+To get JNDI working on Weblogic, data sources have to be created on the Weblogic server.
+When logged in on the server, open the Data source page under services.
+Create a new data source by clicking on the new-button and following the wizard.
+Make sure that *oracle.jdbc.pool.OracleDataSource* is used as driver class name.
+The data source should be connected to the correct cluster.
+Add the correct cluster as a target.

 ## Search operators usage